justcareforall

 in the warm dirt,

-basked in the sun.
+basked in the light.

 Then I heard them,